 Using the Apache Spark Connector

-In this tutorial we use the Neo4j Connector for Apache Spark to write to and read graph data from an Aura instance.
+This tutorial shows how to use the Neo4j Connector for Apache Spark to write to and read data from an Aura instance.

 Setup

-3. Decompress the downloaded file and launch the Spark shell as follows:
+3. Decompress the Spark file and launch the Spark shell as in the following example:

 Running code in Spark

-Scala code can be copy-pasted in the Spark shell by activating the paste mode with the :paste command.
+You can copy-paste Scala code in the Spark shell by activating the paste mode with the :paste command.

 import org.apache.spark.sql.{SaveMode, SparkSession}